SophieSarceau/SequenceDisplay-ML/README.md

 ## 4. Ensemble Model Training

 To prepare for the virtual screening, we need to train the ensemble model.
-We split the data into 5 folds, and train the model on 4 folds and test on the remaining fold.
+We split the data into 5 folds, train the model on 4 folds, and test on the remaining fold.
 A total of 10 models are trained, including 5 ESM-2 models and 5 SaProt models.

 ### 4.1 ESM-2 Ensemble